Gorton government: Background

 The Liberal Party of Australia-Country Party of Australia Coalition, led by Prime Minister Harold Holt, won the November 1966 election against the Australian Labor Party opposition led by Arthur Calwell.
 The Coalition won a substantial majority – the Liberals winning 61 seats and the Country Party 21 – with the Labor Party winning 41 and 1 Independent in the Australian House of Representatives (representing the largest parliamentary majority in 65 years).
 The Coalition had governed since 1949, and the Liberal Party had replaced the retiring Robert Menzies with Holt in January 1966.

 Following the 1966 election, Gough Whitlam replaced Arthur Calwell as Leader of the Opposition.
 On 17 December 1967, Holt disappeared in heavy surf while swimming off Cheviot Beach, near Melbourne, becoming the third Australian Prime Minister to die in office.
-Country Party leader John McEwen served as prime minister from 19 December 1967 to 10 January 1968, pending the election of a new leader of the Liberal Party of Australia.
+Country Party leader John McEwen served as caretaker prime minister from 19 December 1967 to 10 January 1968, pending the election of a new leader of the Liberal Party of Australia.
 McEwen ruled out maintaining the Coalition if deputy Liberal leader William McMahon became prime minister.
-John McEwen, leader of the Country Party, had been sworn in as caretaker prime minister until a new Liberal leader was elected.
-McEwen had ruled out further participation in the Coalition if William McMahon, the deputy Liberal leader, became prime minister.
 The Minister for External Affairs, Paul Hasluck, Minister for Labour and National Service Leslie Bury and Minister for Immigration Billy Snedden, also nominated for election to the leadership.
 Gorton won the leadership election with a small majority and resigned from the Senate to stand for election to Higgins, the House of Represensatives seat formerly held by Harold Holt, which he achieved on 24 February 1968.